ngc92/space-tyckiting/clients/julia/README.md

 There is a dummy AIs available in `tyckiting_client/ai/` folder that can be used as a template.
  1. Copy `dummy.jl` to `your_ai.jl`
  2. Implement behaviour in the `move()` method.
- 3. Run your custom AI with `python ./cli --ai your_ai`
+ 3. Run your custom AI with `julia ./cli.jl --ai your_ai`